camillecochener/Face-Mask-Environmental-Waste-Detector/README.md

 - Compute performance metrics
 - Generate a detection video with the mask
 - Adapt the demo.ipynb notebook to my use case
+- Enlarge the annotations on the anchor boxes